jneem/blog/content/posts/linesweeper/index.md

 ![An example of two overlapping shapes, decomposed into intersection and set differences](logo.svg)

-No big deal, really: programs like Illustrator and Inkscape have been able to do this for decades, and there are multiple open-source implementations available, for example in [CGAL](https://doc.cgal.org/latest/Boolean_set_operations_2/index.html#Chapter_2D_Regularized_Boolean_Set-Operations), [Paper.js](https://github.com/paperjs/paper.js),
+No big deal, really: this is a super common operation in vector graphics, and so programs like Illustrator and Inkscape have been able to do it for decades.
+There are multiple open-source implementations available, for example in [CGAL](https://doc.cgal.org/latest/Boolean_set_operations_2/index.html#Chapter_2D_Regularized_Boolean_Set-Operations), [Paper.js](https://github.com/paperjs/paper.js),